eSmart

 We take action

-Adults will have had no education beyond primary school by 2030 – Gordon Brown.
+Adults will have received no education beyond primary school by 2030 — Gordon Brown.

-about 80% of electronics end up in a landfill and contaminate the earth, according to the E.P.A.
+Of electronics end up in landfills, contaminating the earth, according to the EPA.

-Of our proceeds are used to fund the refurbishment of computers and deploy them through our amazing distribution partners.
+Of our proceeds go toward refurbishing computers and deploying them through our amazing community partners.

 Our blog